Posted July 15th, 2010 by Ian Constable

 This increase in blood vessels may explain the Tennis Elbow symptoms as well as a local increase in temperature.

-I also discuss the action of the muscle at the elbow and wrist which contributes to the problem.
+I also discuss the action of the muscle at the elbow and wrist.

 . . . . .Click HERE to read the whole of the post